burnsfisher/pyMicroloader/README.md

      accepted unless you use:
    --force Ignore the serial number currently flashed and use a newly
      specified one.
-   --wait  If the boot loader is not available for some reason keep
+   --port  If you know the device that your STM32 is connected to you can specify it here (does not always work) --wait  If the boot loader is not available for some reason keep
      retrying
    --usb  Assume the Altus Metrum usb-based boot loader (default)